keesiemeijer/github-pages-code-reference/README.md

 ```

 ## Deploy the Generated Code Reference
+Deploy your reference to GitHup pages after you have parsed the JSON files.
 Open your terminal and and go to this repository in the themes directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`).

 **NOTE** Check before deploying if the [settings in the package.json](#code-reference-settings) file are correct.